Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Results

 \subsubsection{A Disembodiment Gap in Perceived Demands}

-The thematic differences between human and LLM tasks were reflected in their perceived mental and physical demands (Figure \ref{fig3}C).
-Tasks generated by the Matched GPT were rated as significantly more mentally demanding ($z = -11.64$, FDR-corrected $p < 0.001$) and less physically demanding ($z = -8.40$, FDR-corrected $p < 0.001$) than those generated by humans.
+The thematic differences between human and LLM tasks were reflected in their perceived mental and physical demands (Fig. \ref{fig3}C).
+Tasks generated by the Matched GPT were rated as significantly more mentally demanding ($z = -11.64$, FDR-corrected $p < 0.001$) and less physically demanding ($z = -8.40$, $p_{\text{FDR}} < 0.001$) than those generated by humans.
 This aligns with the LLM's focus on abstract, ``Mental \& Artistic'' activities.

-This mental-physical divide was also evident in the specific body parts required for task execution (Figure \ref{fig3}D).
-GPT tasks demanded greater brain engagement ($z = -11.40$, FDR-corrected $p < 0.001$) but significantly less involvement of the arms ($z = -5.43$, FDR-corrected $p < 0.001$) and lower body ($z = -7.93$, FDR-corrected $p < 0.001$).
+This mental-physical divide was also evident in the specific body parts required for task execution (Fig. \ref{fig3}D).
+GPT tasks demanded greater brain engagement ($z = -11.40$, $p_{\text{FDR}} < 0.001$) but significantly less involvement of the arms ($z = -5.43$, $p_{\text{FDR}} < 0.001$) and lower body ($z = -7.93$, $p_{\text{FDR}} < 0.001$).
 Engagement of the eyes, ears, and hands did not differ between the two groups.